dohsimpson/macos-new-file/README.md

 ## Installation

-1. Download the `Create New File.workflow` file from this repository.
+1. Clone this repo
-2. Double-click the downloaded file to install the workflow.
+2. Double-click the "Create New File.workflow" package to install the workflow.
 3. Follow the on-screen instructions to add the workflow to your system.

 After installation, you should see the "Create New File" action in the right-click context menu when you **click on a folder** or **on a Finder tab**.